Barophobia/Cornucopia/content/Linux/Installarch.md

 - set the root password;
 - install a boot loader (limited to systemd-boot for UEFI and GRUB for BIOS)

-Leaving the root password blank disabels the root account.
+Leaving the root password blank disables the root account.